Attention Newlyweds: Here's Your Guide to Durham Mini-Moons

 Where to Stay

 There are plenty of ways to spend a day in Durham, but it's also a great place to spend the night — or several nights.
-Durham has over 70 lodging options (with over 8,000 guest rooms), ranging from boutique hotels and cozy bed and breakfasts and locally-owned inns.
+Durham has approximately 70 lodging options (with nearly 9,000 guest rooms), ranging from boutique hotels and cozy bed and breakfasts and locally-owned inns, plus over 1,000 active listings on Airbnb and VRBO.
 For a county just 16 miles across, Durham’s lodging options are as exciting and diverse as those you might normally find in larger metropolitan areas.

 Durham is home to seven bed and breakfasts, ranging from second-generation farmhouses to historic urban homes.
 The diversity of offerings means that you can find the experience you want — whether that's a complete rural getaway or cozy convenience — while you enjoy all that Durham has to offer with the love of your life.
 No matter what your preference, all of Durham's inns are committed to providing unique lodging options and exceptional hospitality.